banafshaahmadyar/calculator/README.md

 ## Instructions

 In this calculator we can do four opration in Numbers.
-That Numbers can be integer og float.
+That Numbers can be integer or float.
 Between Two number we should add Operation sign that do Operation.

 ## Calculator architecture